 If a dissertation defense has been deemed to 'Pass with Minor Revisions,' the committee will discuss the revisions that must be made to the dissertation, and these must be completed by the student prior to finalizing.
 The Chair will oversee the revisions and ensure that they are completed.
 Once the revisions are completed and the Chair approves, this is documented with the D4 Form: Dissertation Approval Form (see Appendix L).
-The student should notify the Dissertation Coordinator at the conclusion of the defense meeting when they are ready to submit this form and the Dissertation Coordinator will initiate the process of obtaining electronic signatures.
-Once the form is signed by all, a copy will be saved to the student file.
+The student should notify the Dissertation Coordinator at this time and the Dissertation Coordinator will initiate the process of obtaining electronic signatures.
+Once the form is signed by all, the student will upload the PDF of the signed form in the appropriate area in the Dissertation Canvas shell and a copy will be saved to the student file.